sajedgit/affiliate_app/wp-content/plugins/category-featured-image/readme.txt

 6. Edit for apply or exclude bulk changes

 == Changelog ==

+= 1.04 =
+Fixed a problem with new posts.

 = 1.03 =
 Conformed to the WordPress coding standard.